alexk99/the_router/ubuntu_install_dpdk18_wo_NPF.md

   Edit therouter_start.sh script located in TheRouter's archive sbin directory and use your NIC's addresses as values for -w parameters.
 If you have only one NIC then delete the second -w parameter.

+  Save the alias in the /root/.profile so it's created everytime you log in.

   Start TheRouter